MonoidMusician/blog/sources/symlinks.md

 Too often I create a mount in `/etc/fstab`{.path}, reload it with `mount -a`{.sh} and `sudo systemctl daemon-reload`{.sh} and then I find that I forgot to `mkdir`{.sh} the mount point first.

 The flip side is that any contents that are already at the mount point get shadowed until the bind mount disappears.
 (Can you save them?
 Probably!
-Definitely not with symlinks, but maybe with hardlinks, maybe with bind mounts … I really do not know.)
+Definitely not with symlinks, but maybe with hardlinks, maybe with bind mounts&nbsp;… I really do not know.)

 ## Bind Mounts